alee35/stronghold_environments/bcbi_v0.0.0.md

 ## Set up

-The environment was created and set up in pswbuild6cit.services.brown.edu
+The environment was created and set up in *the build server*

 ### Create Environment
 ```